What is a Medical Laboratory Technician

 Medical Laboratory Technician Job Outlook and Prospects

-Employment is expected to grow 15% by 2020, but is average compared to other health care occupations.
-The advancement in technology has had both a positive and negative impact on job growth.
-With an increase in age and diseases, more people will require laboratory tests for AIDS, hepatitis, etc. Contrarily, new innovations have made previous laboratory-only tests such as pregnancy tests, diabetes tests, or STD tests accessible, allowing people to carry them out in the comfort of their own homes.
+However, the advancement in technology has also made a negative impact on job growth of MLTs.
+In fact, new innovations have made previous laboratory-only tests such as pregnancy tests, diabetes tests, or STD tests accessible, allowing people to carry them out in the comfort of their own homes rather than through laboratories.

 Medical Laboratory Technician Salary: Top 5